Lebanon:Operations of the Islamic Resistance on Saturday, Ma...

 In defense of Lebanon and its people, and in response to the “Israeli” enemy’s violation of the ceasefire and its attacks on villages in southern Lebanon—which resulted in the martyrdom of civilian and a number of injuries:

-- the Islamic Resistance fighters targeted at 7:15 p.m., a gathering of “Israeli” troops inside a house in the town of Bayada, with an offensive drone.

-- the Islamic Resistance fighters targeted at 10:15 a.m., a gathering of “Israeli” troops in the town of Bayada, with an offensive drone, scoring a confirmed hit.
+- the Islamic Resistance fighters targeted on Friday, May 8, 2026 at 11:15 p.m., a gathering of “Israeli” troops and vehicles in the town of Bayada, with a barrage of rockets.

-- the Islamic Resistance fighters targeted at 10:35 a.m., an “Israeli” anti-armor position equipped with a Gil Spike system in the town of Bayada, with an offensive drone, scoring a confirmed hit.

-- the Islamic Resistance fighters targeted at 2:30 p.m., a gathering of “Israeli” troops and vehicles on the Jneijel Heights in the village of Qantara, with artillery shells.
+- the Islamic Resistance fighters targeted at 2:30 a.m., a gathering of “Israeli” vehicles in the village of Rchaf, with artillery shells.

-- the Islamic Resistance fighters targeted at 10:15 p.m., a gathering of “Israeli” troops and vehicles in the town of Bayada, with artillery shells, scoring confirmed hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}